datagrok-ai/public/help/discover/tags.md

 | ff     | Second fraction (2 digits)       | 00, 01, ..., 99            |
 | fff    | Second fraction (3 digits)       | 000, 001, ..., 999         |
 | tt     | 12-hour periods                  | AM, PM                     |

+## color-coding-type

+Indicates on what basis the columns are colored.
+Numerical columns have the options `Off`, `Linear`, and `Conditional`, while categorical columns are limited to `Off` and `Conditional`.

+## color-coding-conditional

+Applies conditional formatting to numeric and categorical columns.
+See an [example](https://public.datagrok.ai/js/samples/grid/color-coding-conditional).

 ## formula